IPS-Eye-White

 These questions are considered basic to information gathering or problem solving especially when it comes to journalism and police investigations.

-However, they are also invaluable in Bible study - stopping the reader from skimming over historical passages in the Gospels, the book of Acts and much of the Old Testament and causing him or her to delve much more deeply into what the incident actually conveys.
-Note that not all the questions can be answered from the passage itself but will need the information provided by the context or surrounding verses.
+However, they are also invaluable in Bible study simply because they stop the reader from skimming an force him to delve much more deeply into what the incident actually conveys.
+Note that not all the questions can be answered from the passage itself but will have to be read in context.
 See Context is CRUCIAL.

 Even just asking the questions can make us more aware of the details.
 The 5 W questions are - What?
 Who?
 When?
 Where?
 Why?
-(However you could also ask any additional questions you can come up with).
+(And any additional questions you can come up with).

 1. What happened?